Trelissick Park Group logo

 Convolvulus (Bindweed) Climbing Dock Ivy

 These vines climb up and envelop young plants, every summer.
 Cut away the vines and free the plants.
 Climbing Dock and ivy should be bagged and taken out for the landfill.
-Climbing Dock is especially hard to control - with large tubers underground.
-Where time permits, these tubers should be removed from the ground and from the Park.
+Climbing Dock is especially hard to control, with large tubers underground.
+Where time permits, remove these tubers from the ground and from the park.

 Coastal Five Finger

-There is concern about the spread of Houpara or coastal five-finger (Pseudopanax lessonii).
+There is concern about the spread of Houpara or Coastal five-finger.
 This is indigenous in northern New Zealand but hybridises with Lancewood (Pseudopanax crassifolius).
 We are trying to rid the park of these invasive hybrids.
 Pull out or cut out any that you find.

 Karaka